 The time value of money concept is useful when evaluating a capital budgeting or purchase decision across a number of different asset classes, particularly those that produce a regular series of cash flows like a bond, annuity, or commercial property.

-Why the Time Value of Money is Important For Commercial Real Estate Investment?
+Importance of Time Value of Money in Commercial Real Estate Investment?

-To illustrate why the Time Value of Money concept is important in commercial real estate, it can be helpful to think about the property as representing a series of cash flows.
+To illustrate the importance of time value of money in commercial real estate, it can be helpful to think about the property as representing a series of cash flows.

 Fundamentally, a commercial real estate investment is the exchange of a lump sum amount of money today (the purchase price) for a series of periodic future cash flows.
 However, the challenge for many commercial real estate investors is that this concept works in reverse.
 In order to determine a reasonable purchase price, investors need to determine the present value of the cash flows that are expected to be received in the future.
 This is a process known as “discounting.”
 To illustrate how this works, an example is helpful.